Capital City Investments

 Bill's alma mater is Florida State University where he remains actively involved as a member of the Florida State Athletic Board.
 He was inducted to the FSU College of Business Hall of Fame in 2009.

-Bill serves on the Southern Company Board of Directors, a super-regional energy company based in Atlanta, Ga., and also serves on the Darlington School Board of Trustees and the First National Bankers Bank Board of Directors.
+Bill serves on the Southern Company Board of Directors, a super-regional energy company based in Atlanta, Ga., and also served on the Darlington School Board of Trustees and the First National Bankers Bank Board of Directors.

 Jep Larkin joined Capital City Bank in 1986, and after serving in various credit roles early in his career, he lead the Capital City Bank Group Internal Audit Division from 1992 to 2002.
 He was subsequently appointed Capital City Bank Controller, where he served until assuming his current role as executive vice president and chief financial officer.
 As the principal accounting officer of the Company, he oversees all functions involving accounting and financial reporting, profitability analysis, financial planning and treasury.